(Japanese, d. 1573)

 Passing through the sky is another road,

-Do not seek what his fingertip points to.
+Do not seek that to which his fingertip points.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.